aidantwoods/swift-paseto/Documentation/README.md

 ## Creating a Paseto Message

-Paseto messages can be constructed by either encrypting or signing data, in which case a Paseto message (as a `Blob`) will be the output format.
+Paseto messages can be constructed by either encrypting or signing data, in which case a Paseto message (as a `Message`) will be the output format.

 A Paseto messages can also be constructed from a recieved message: